 Consequently, the following statements all do the exact same thing:

-Even the last two statements with the newlines in them compiles just fine.
+Even the last statement that is split over two lines compiles just fine.

 The following functions all do the same thing:

-One exception where the C++ compiler does pays attention to whitespace is inside quoted text, such as "Hello world!"
+One exception where the C++ compiler does pay attention to whitespace is inside quoted text, such as "Hello world!".

 "Hello world!"